 For more detail about these rules and the PCAOB's decision to publish this information, please see PCAOB Release No. 2009-003, Final Rule Concerning the Timing of Certain Inspections of Non-U.S. Firms, and Other Issues Relating to Inspections of Non-U.S. Firms (June 25, 2009), issued in connection with the PCAOB's adoption of PCAOB Rule 4003(g); and PCAOB Release No. 2008-007, Rule Amendments Concerning the Timing of Certain Inspections of Non-U.S. Firms, and Other Issues Relating to Inspections of Non-U.S. Firms (Dec.
 4, 2008), issued in connection with the PCAOB's adoption of PCAOB Rule 4003(f).

-The PCAOB currently is prevented from inspecting the U.S.-related audit work and practices of PCAOB-registered firms in Greece, Ireland and, to the extent their audit clients have operations in mainland China, Hong Kong, because of the positions taken by the local authorities in these jurisdictions.
-Certain registered firms in these three jurisdictions previously had been inspected by the PCAOB either because, in the case of some firms in Greece and Ireland, an inspection was conducted before the current obstacles arose, or because, in the case of some firms in Hong Kong, the inspections did not involve, or no obstacles were raised to, the review of audit work relating to a company's operations in China.
+The PCAOB currently is prevented from inspecting the U.S.-related audit work and practices of PCAOB-registered firms in Ireland and, to the extent their audit clients have operations in mainland China, Hong Kong, because of the positions taken by the local authorities in these jurisdictions.
+Certain registered firms in these jurisdictions previously had been inspected by the PCAOB either because, in the case of some firms in Ireland, an inspection was conducted before the current obstacles arose, or because, in the case of some firms in Hong Kong, the inspections did not involve, or no obstacles were raised to, the review of audit work relating to a company's operations in China.